arkency/posts/posts/2013-12-30-ruby-to-enum-enumerator.md

 collection.
 I think that we need to ask ourselves a question: _Is that class a collection?_.
 If it really is then it absolutely makes sense to `include Enumerable`.
-If however it is not a collection, but rather a class which happens contain something else, well then maybe external `Enumerator` is your solution.
+If however it is not a collection, but rather a class which happens contain something else, or providing a collection, well then maybe external `Enumerator` is your solution.

 ## Standard library